Akay97/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task (11) creates a script that list all content and hidden files of the directory current, parent and /boot task (12) creates a script that check the file type in a directory Task (13) creates a sybolic link
+Task (14) copies files with the .html extention